kibade/samba-ad-dc/Add-Member-Server-to-Samba4-AD.md

 ```
 Expect to see `Joined '${HOSTNAME}' to dns domain ${DOMAIN_FQDN}`.
 + If this fails, troubleshooting is necessary before you can continue.
-+ (N.B.: At this point, no samba services have been started yet.)
++ (N.B.: At this point, no samba services have started yet.)

 ---
 ### Configure Name Service Switch (NSS)